Effective Sales Presentations: 11 Tips to Win Deals + Templates

 - How would you expect a solution to this problem to affect your team?

 It’s true, you’ve probably asked a lot of similar questions during the qualifying stage.
-But using these questions, you can help lead the conversation and keep your prospect engaged in what you’re telling them.
+But with these questions, you can lead the conversation and keep your prospect engaged with what you’re saying.

-Open-ended questions can also help you with the next tip:
+Open-ended questions will also help you with the next tip:

-The same questions we used above can help you add context to what you’re saying.
+The same questions we shared above can help add context to what you’re saying.